-The Nuffield Department of Clinical Neurosciences hosts world-leading programmes in basic, translational and clinical neuroscience research.
+We host world-leading programmes in basic, translational and clinical neuroscience research.
 Our integrated approach allows for the swift transfer of basic biomedical findings to the clinical setting.
 We deliver evidence-based therapies of high impact for the benefit of society and the economy.

 Watch some of our researchers presenting their work.